wtcoin/docs-1/source/includes/_wallet.md

 **zerobalance** | *bool* | Returns only addresses with zero balance if set to *true* and only addresses with non-zero balance if *false*.

 This endpoint returns a list of the addresses associated with the $NAME wallet.
 It returns the addresses in a partially filled out [Wallet](#wallet) which you'll find under the **addresses** attribute.
-For HD wallets it returns a [HD Addresses](#hd-addresses) object.
+For HD wallets it returns an [HDChain](#hd-chain) object.

 ## Remove Addresses from Wallet Endpoint